 Socket: AM4 | Chipset: X470 | GraphicsSupport: 2-way SLI/AMD CrossFire | Audio: Realtek S1220A 8-Channel High Definition Audio CODEC featuring Crystal Sound 3 | Wireless: None | FormFactor: ATX

 Its cooling set up is quite impressive, they have dedicated a separate heat-sink, a removable M.2 cooler, for the M.2 slot which is claimed to bring the temperature down by 20 degree-C. With the stock cooler, we observed a temperature around 80 degree-C under 100% load.
 With a better cooler installed, we were able to drag the temperature down to 60 degree-C thankfully.
 The heat-sinks over the 10-phase VRM are redesigned into a more larger and aggressive style.
 Moving onto the aesthetics department, we can see RGB on the rear I/O cover and on the bottom heat-sink, controllable with its very own ASUS Aura Sync software to bring new life to your board.
-You can enjoy the plethora of color variation on your aesthetic or informative LED strips and Aura sync gear on your headsets.
+You can enjoy the plethora of colour variation on your aesthetic or informative LED strips and Aura sync gear on your headsets.
 Its audio solution consists of RealTek S1220A codec making use of 8-channel HD audio to deliver a fine experience to the user.

 The renown ASUS BIOS carries the tradition of a user-friendly interface which comes in two modes namely, Ezmode and advanced mode.
 You can get different options to load the ASUS optimization profiles via Ezmode while more robust overclocking is possible for you in advanced mode (we’ve managed to hit stable 4.22GHz on all cores).
 Before pushing your CPU cores to the max, you are advised to manually set the Vcore levels in the BIOS to 1.387 V and make sure to set the LLC while overclocking.